aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 ```bash
 kubectl get deployment -n kube-system aws-load-balancer-controller --context hub
 ```
-::::expand{header="Where is the IAM load balancer role, created by the EKS Blueprint addon module, provided to ArgoCD?"}
+::::expand{header="Where is the IAM load balancer role, created by the EKS Blueprint addon module, provided to Argo CD?"}
-You can find it in the hub cluster's 'aws_load_balancer_controller_iam_role_arn' annotation on the ArgoCD dashboard.
+You can find it in the hub cluster's 'aws_load_balancer_controller_iam_role_arn' annotation on the Argo CD dashboard.

 ![hubcluster-lb-arn](/static/images/lb-arn.png)